julienlargetpiet/edm1/README.md

 ## Description

-Allow to get the number of certains patterns that may be after an index of a vector, see examples
+Allow to get the number of certains patterns that may be after an index of a vector continuously, see examples

 ## Usage